 SHIVA RAJU CODONI

-Grounded in the belief that creative expression can shift perceptions, she is passionate about developing and integrating authentic and empathetic forms of storytelling in the public discourse of organisations.
+Grounded in the belief that creative expression can be used as a tool to educate and inspire change, she is deeply passionate about developing and integrating authentic and empathetic forms of arts and culture initiatives into the public discourse of organisations.

-She is currently working as an Impact Producer for ‘Call me Intern’ a documentary on three interns-turned-activists who refuse to accept that young people should have to work for free to kick start their careers: their stories challenge youth stereotypes and help give voice to the growing movement for intern rights across the world.
+She is currently working as an Impact Producer for ‘Call me Intern’ a documentary feature directed by David Leo Hyde and Nathalie Berger that was in the running for the 2020 Oscars: it challenges youth stereotypes and helps give voice to the growing movement for intern rights across the world.

 Previously, she accompanied visual artist Alec Von Bargen to Lebanon and Kyrgyzstan for ’Project So.lil.o.quy’, an award-winning series to reveal Médecins Sans Frontières’ daily practice around the world amidst unfolding global conflicts.

-Raised in India, by and around the female forces behind ‘Salam Bombay!’, who were highly formative and influential in shaping her love for film as a catalyst for change.
+Raised in India, by an around the female forces behind ‘Salam Bombay!’, who were highly formative and influential in shaping her love for film as a catalyst for change.

 Having worked on more than eighty hours of commissioned factual content for television and feature-length specials, Monica has delivered programs for the BBC, Channel 4, Fusion US, FX America, Netflix, Sky, ITV, Discovery, Al-Jazeera, and various corporate clients.